ourchitecture/panda/README.md

-# Patterns and Tutorials
+# Patterns and applications

 ![tutorials-banner](./media/tutorial-banner.png)

 [![Onboarding][badge-onboarding]][devops-onboarding] [![Repo tests][badge-repo]][devops-repo] [![commitlint][badge-commitlint]][devops-commitlint]

-👋 Hello and welcome to a collaborative architecture workspace on patterns and tutorials.
+👋 Hello and welcome to a collaborative and applied workspace on patterns.

-This ["monorepo"][monorepo] repository hopes to serve as a central reference for simple, end-to-end examples that you can scale from rapid prototyping out to resilient, multi-cloud, multi-region, autoscaling deployments.
+This ["monorepo"][monorepo] hopes to serve as a central reference for simple, end-to-end examples that you can scale from rapid prototyping out to resilient, multi-cloud, multi-region, autoscaling deployments.
 This is a big goal.
 As a result, examples will be kept as simple as possible, like "hello world"; although, we realize simplicity can be subjective.

 ## Patterns